“People in Leeds are very friendly and welcoming too. It’s a student-oriented city and it feels like home. ”

 Leeds First Direct Arena and the O2 Academy attract world-famous acts.
 The city also has a thriving underground network of smaller venues which showcase the best in new music, including Brudenell Social Club, Belgrave Music Hall and The Key Club.

-Leeds also hosts the prestigious International Pianoforte Competition and the Leeds International Concert Season, an annual music programme featuring jazz, world music, brass, classical and chamber music.
-Major music festivals are held here including Leeds Festival, Live at Leeds and Party in the Park.
+Leeds also hosts the prestigious Leeds International Piano Competition (The Leeds), with most of its later stages taking place in the University's Great Hall.
+The Leeds International Concert Season is an annual music programme featuring jazz, world music, brass, classical and chamber music.
+Major music festivals are held around the city, including Leeds Festival and Live at Leeds.

 Eating and drinking

 Whatever your taste or budget youll be able to find what you want in Leeds.
 We have a number of great places to eat and drink across campus and in the city centre you can find cafes and restaurants serving food from all over the world.